SVA-SE/MATRIX-dashboards/docs/r-shiny.md

 It is possible to start making Shiny dashboard with entry- to intermediate-level R skills.

-The [2.5H video tutorial](https://shiny.rstudio.com/tutorial/) on R Shiny's main page is a very good start and will take you through the structure of Shiny apps, the basics of layout and all reactivity functions.
+The <a href="https://shiny.rstudio.com/tutorial/" target="_blank">2.5H video tutorial</a> on R Shiny's main page is a very good start and will take you through the structure of Shiny apps, the basics of layout and all reactivity functions.

-To go further, the [Articles page](https://shiny.rstudio.com/articles) on R Shiny's main page has detailed information on performance optimisation, UI and integration of HTML, CSS and JS.
+To go further, the <a href="https://shiny.rstudio.com/articles" target="_blank">Articles page</a> on R Shiny's main page has detailed information on performance optimisation, UI and integration of HTML, CSS and JS.

 Eventually, making better dashboards will mean improving the delivery of information to the user through clearer content, better content flow and better UI and UX design.